Jordan6794/Habits30/src/improvements.md

 - Put active visual cue in hamberger modal left nav
 - Faire profile page ? (then put small round icon with profile pic on nav (can update and get it from google if OAuth)) : Could put checlist tasks for onboarding as well if profile
 - Make un truc pour move up/down habits in the list ?
+DRAG AND DROP WOULD BE GREAT, see how to do that
 - next level onboarding : https://www.appcues.com/blog/user-onboarding-ui-ux-patterns

 Later/Osef :